ryanatkn/cosmicplayground/README.md

 ## develop

-To play with the code, you'll need node 12+;
+To play with the code, you'll need Node 14+;

 ```bash
 npm install